Share this page

 Learn X in Y minutes

-Where X=phel
+Where X=Phel

 Phel is a functional programming language that compiles to PHP.
 It is a dialect of Lisp inspired by Clojure and Janet.